jnqnfe/pulse-binding-rust/COMPATIBILITY.md

 Currently it is left to program authors to somehow not let their programs be used on older versions of PA than they were compiled for, and/or to make careful choices as to the use of version features.
-(PA version 5.0 is pretty old, so it is unlikely that programs built for 5.0+ will get run on 4.0;
-and PA version 14.0 is very new, so unlikely that programs will select the version 14.0 feature flag for quite a while.
-So hopefully this should not be a practical problem).

 Some helper functions are provided in the `version` mod of the main binding crate to assist in checking at runtime the version of the available PA system library by processing the version string